 Notes: Common Periwinkle is not indigenous to the Garden.
 It was listed on Martha Crone's 1951 inventory of plants in the Garden at that time.
 She reported planting it in 1947, '48 and 1956, and has been in the Woodland Garden ever since.
 The plant is widely distributed in the eastern half of the United States and Canada and less so in the western half.
-In is not native in any State.
+In is not native in any State, but native to Europe.

 References: Plant characteristics are generally from sources 1A, 32, W2, W3, W7 & W8 plus others as specifically applied.
 Distribution principally from W1, W2 and 28C.
 Planting history generally from 1, 4 & 4a.
 Other sources by specific reference.
 See Reference List for details.